 - Provide self-help legal assistance free of charge.

 - Provide legal advice or self-help assistance as described in the Purpose section of these guidelines.

-- Provide legal advice or self-help assistance in areas of the law that include problems commonly faced by members of the public (e.g., family law, consumer and credit issues, housing), including areas of the law that affect lower-income Illinois residents.
+- Provide legal advice or self-help assistance in areas of the law that include problems commonly faced by members of the public (e.g., family law, consumer and credit issues, housing, immigration), including areas of the law that affect lower-income Illinois residents.